EliHei2/segger_dev/README.md

 segger tackles these with a **graph-based approach**, achieving superior segmentation accuracy.

 ---
+Here’s the updated plain Markdown version for your README file, formatted for clear installation instructions without the need for MkDocs styling:

+---

 ## Installation Options

 Choose the installation method that best suits your needs.

 ### Micromamba Installation

+To set up Segger with `micromamba` and install the required dependencies, use the following commands:

 ```bash
 micromamba create -n segger-rapids --channel-priority 1 \